dugemkakek/hlbot-confluence-trader/README.md

 - Type hints on public function signatures
 - Inline comments only where the *why* isn't obvious
-- Doc strings on public functions
+- Docstrings on public functions
 - Use `logger.info` / `logger.warning` / `logger.error` for
   observability — these show up in the audit log and in the run logs